fieldtrip/website/development/project/code_review.md

 A namespace in Matlab can be built from directories in multiple locations.
 Thus, it is possible to have a directory “+ft_internal” at multiple locations, and they will all be part of the ft_internal package.

-If packages are at first only going to be used for the organization of the internal functions, and the public APIs will remain packageless, it might not be worth it to have an extra layer of packaging / directories called “+ft_internal”, like in “fieldtrip/specest/+ft_internal/+specest/ETC”.
-Instead it could be considered to not have a shared ft_internal package, but multiple packages that start with the same name, and thus have single package directory layer per module, like “fieldtrip/specest/+ft_internal_specest/ETC”.
+If packages are at first only going to be used for the organization of the internal functions, and the public APIs will remain packageless, it might not be worth it to have an extra layer of packaging / directories called `+ft_internal`, like in `fieldtrip/specest/+ft_internal/+specest/ETC`.
+Instead it could be considered to not have a shared ft_internal package, but multiple packages that start with the same name, and thus have single package directory layer per module, like `fieldtrip/specest/+ft_internal_specest/ETC`.

 ## 9. Appendix: Code examples for reimplementation of preamble / postamble